What is it?

 disk, and the "Collector's Edition" disk

-Built-in input display feature - Requires a separate £1 USB to RS232 adapter from Ebay
+Built-in input display feature via a micro USB port

 The Wii Virtual Console Stick Mapping: